skydive-project/skydive.network/documentation/api.md

 Deleting the active packet injector can be done by using the `delete` sub-command with the UUID of the injector.

-UUID of the injection will be returend as a response of `create`
+UUID of the injection will be returned as a response of `create`

 ### Example